-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 npm

 npm is a JavaScript package manager which comes bundled with Node, so no extra installation is necessary here.
-We’ll be making quite extensive use of npm throughout this tutorial, so if you’re in need of a refresher, please consult: A Beginner’s Guide to npm — the Node Package Manager.
+We’ll be making quite extensive use of npm throughout this tutorial, so if you’re in need of a refresher, please consult A Beginner’s Guide to npm — the Node Package Manager.

 MongoDB

 MongoDB is a document database which stores data in flexible, JSON-like documents.
+If you’ve never worked with Mongo before, you might like to check out our beginner-friendly introduction to MongoDB.

 The quickest way to get up and running with Mongo is to use a service such as mLabs.
-They have a free sandbox plan which provides a single database with 496 MB of storage running on a shared virtual machine.
+They have a free sandbox plan which provides a single database with 0.5GB of storage running on a shared virtual machine.
 This is more than adequate for a simple app with a handful of users.
-If this sounds like the best option for you, please consult their quick start guide.
+If this sounds like the best option for you, please consult their quick-start guide.

 You can also install Mongo locally.
 To do this, please visit the official download page and download the correct version of the community server for your operating system.
 There’s a link to detailed, OS-specific installation instructions beneath every download link, which you can consult if you run into trouble.